 No extra room?
 No problem!
-Even if you don’t have a lot of extra space, with some creativity and some DIY skills, you can make room for a home office.
+Even if you don’t have a lot of extra space, with some creativity and some DIY skills, you can make room for a small home office.
 It may be difficult to choose the appropriate decorating style and décor for a creative and inspiring workplace in your home, especially when you don’t have much space for a full-sized sofa.
-Check out these 13 inventive ideas for some small office inspiration, whether it’s a closet that isn’t working or a hidden area under the stairs you didn’t know existed.
+Check out these 13 inventive small space office ideas for inspiration, whether it’s a closet that isn’t working or a hidden area under the stairs you didn’t know existed.

 Up in the Attic